 The Shadows II complete portfolio by Andy Warhol is part of his larger Shadows series, which consists of 102 individual works installed to form one continuous piece.
 Each print from Shadows is unique, and the portfolios are assembled in mixed variations.

-These obscure forms are each printed in two colors.
-This series was originally conceived as room decoration, referring to this multiple part work as “disco-décor”.
-The large scale and color Warhol used in this work keep the viewer guessing what the subject might be, without looking at the title.
-The use of black in most of the prints portrays a dark moody feeling throughout the series.
-They are big, colorful filmstrip inspired images that evoke experimental film and the drones of the Velvet Underground.
-The work is mysterious as the slight variation in shape in each print from the others.
+These obscure forms are each printed in varying colors throughout the massive series.
+The Shadows project was originally conceived as room decoration, referring to this multiple part work as “disco-décor”.
+The large scale and color Warhol used in this work kept the viewer guessing what the subject might be, without looking at the title.
+The use of black in most of the prints portrays a dark moody feeling throughout the series—a feeling is elevated by the work’s deviation from the majority of Andy Warhol’s catalog.
+At the time of the Shadows prints’ release, Warhol had been creating celebrity portraits and vibrant Pop Art images.
+Such a foray into dark, abstract art isolates the work from Warhol’s typical artistic tendencies.
+The Shadows II prints are big, dark, and colorful filmstrip-inspired images that evoke experimental film and the drones of the Velvet Underground.
+The work is mysterious and subtle, as only slight variations in shape and color separate each print from one another.